habitat-sh/habitat/www/source/tutorials/getting-started-configure-plan.html.md

 5. Save the file.

-All user-defined tags must have the "cfg" prefix.
-For general service settings, Habitat also defines several system tags that you can use to configure your service at runtime.
+All user-defined tags must have the "**cfg**" prefix.
+For general service settings, Habitat also defines several system tags that you may use to configure your service at runtime.
 See the [Run-time configuration settings](/docs/plan-syntax#runtime-configuration-settings) section of the Plan syntax guide for more information.

 As we said, a TOML file is associated with your configuration file and specifies the default values for your service at start up.
-If you have a templatized configuration file, then you must include a default.toml file in your plan folder.
+If you have a templatized configuration file, then you must include a `default.toml` file in your plan folder.

 1. Create a file named "default.toml" and include it in the root of your plan directory.

-       [44][default:/src/plans/mytutorialapp:0]$touch default.toml
+       [12][default:/src/plans/mytutorialapp:0]$touch default.toml

-2. Open default.toml in your text editor and add the default values.
+2. Open `default.toml` in your text editor and add the default values.

        # Message of the Day
        message = "Hello, World!"